anberino/RPGSIMPLE/Simple.md

 Some time later, after talking with some friends about a JoJo's RPG, I stumbled upon SB's system and I was astonished by how short and comprehensive it was.
 Everything just made sense and it felt pretty dynamic to play with.
 So, I decided I would adapt it for our next campaign towards a medieval setting and see how it could work out.
 At some point during that adaptation, I realized it would be a lot more simple if I could just have a system that is easy to adapt, instead of multiple easy to play systems that took a lot of time to create.
 From that, I decided to create a new, simple and adaptable system, that would serve as a framework for all my future campaigns with my playgroup.

 As such, Simple is at the same time completely generic (which is good) and extremely specific (which is not so good).
-It's completely generic because it is effectively, only a set of rules that you can shove anywhere.
+It's completely generic because it is, effectively, only a set of rules that you can shove anywhere.
 You can literally choose any fictional world for your RPG and use the Simple system and it will fit, one way or the other.
-However, it's extremely specific since it was built by *me* to cater *my* RPG needs.
+However, it's extremely specific since it was built by *me* to cater to *my* RPG needs.
 I just wanted something that I could choose a world, make some small decisions that don't require any kind of deep thought or balancing, create characters and start playing.
 If I suddenly felt like creating a new enemy type or special weapon during a campaign, I wouldn't have to check other guidebooks or worry if it was unbalanced, there would be very few numbers and calculations involved and I could make it happen on the spot.
 Making the system short also meant anyone from my playgroup could read it and GM every now and then, so if someone said "Oh, I really like Avatar: The Last Airbender's world" I could just awnser "Ok, you know it better, GM it" - and then if they had a story in mind, in one afternoon they could have everything they needed ready for the first session.

 Since Simple worked out well in our first test session, I decided to make it public.